 Empathy is a strong emotion of feeling what others are feeling by putting oneself in their shoes or situation.
+It’s also one of the most valuable entrepreneur skills.
 In business, empathy is often overlooked.
 Some even regard it as a sign of weakness.
 Contrary to this opinion, being empathetic improves the productivity and growth of a business.

 Of course, there are times to be stern when addressing issues that may affect a business.
 However, showing empathy involves understanding the true feelings and situations of a person in a bid to offer practical help.
 For example, giving sincere commendation to an employee feeling undervalued doesn’t stop you from correcting such one if lateness is becoming their habit.

 As an entrepreneur, everyone you interact with most times is crucial to the growth of your business.
 Let’s look at each category of people you interact with and why you need to understand them for your business to grow steadily.